Laminitis: Rotation, sinking, and founder

 Normally, the front of the third phalanx is parallel to the hoof wall and its lower surface should be roughly parallel to the ground surface.
 A single severe laminitic episode or repeated, less severe episodes can, depending upon the degree of separation of dermal and epidermal laminae, lead to either rotation and/or sinking of the pedal bone, both of which result in anatomical changes in the position of the coffin bone with visible separation of the laminae, colloquially known as founder.
 Both forms of displacement may lead to the coffin bone penetrating the sole.
 Penetration of the sole is not inherently fatal; many horses have been returned to service by aggressive treatment by a veterinarian and farrier, but the treatment is time-consuming, difficult and expensive.

 Rotation is the most common form of displacement, and, in this case, the tip of the coffin bone rotates downward.
 The degree of rotation may be influenced by the severity of the initial attack and the time of initiation and aggressiveness of treatment.
 A combination of forces (e.g. the tension of the deep digital flexor tendon and the weight of the horse) result in the deep digital flexor tendon literally pulling the dorsal face of the coffin bone away from the inside of the hoof wall, which allows the coffin bone to rotate.
 Also, ligaments attaching the collateral cartilages to the digit, primarily in the palmar portion of the foot, possibly contribute to a difference in support from front to back.
 The body weight of the animal probably contributes to rotation of the coffin bone.
 Rotation results in an obvious misalignment between PII (the short pastern bone) and PIII (the coffin bone).
 If rotation of the third phalanx continues, its tip can eventually penetrate the sole of the foot.

 Sinking is less common and much more severe.
 It results when a significant failure of the interdigitation between the sensitive and insensitive laminae around a significant portion of the hoof occurs.
 The destruction of the sensitive laminae results in the hoof wall becoming separated from the rest of the hoof, so that it drops within the hoof capsule.
 Sinking may be symmetrical, i.e., the entire bone moves distally, or asymmetric, where the lateral or medial aspect of the bone displaces distally.
 Pus may leak out at the white line or at the coronary band.
 In extreme cases, this event allows the tip to eventually penetrate the sole of the foot.
 A severe "sinker" usually warrants the gravest prognosis and may, depending upon many factors, including the quality of aftercare, age of the horse, diet and nutrition, skill, and knowledge and ability of the attending veterinarian and farrier(s), lead to euthanasia of the patient.

-Phases of laminitis
+Phases

 Treatment and prognosis depend on the phase of the disease, with horses treated in earlier stages often having a better prognosis.